 The approaching holiday season signals an increase in the amount of food your family’s kitchen drain sees.
-While that may be good news for eaters, it can often lead to drain clogging.
+While that may be good news for eaters, it can often lead to clogged drains.
 It is important to know what not to put down your drain so you can have an enjoyable holiday experience.

 Foods to avoid putting in your drain: